oscar7845/Blog-db/README.md

-# Blog design using PHP XAMPP phpmyadmin MySQL
+# Blog design using PHP XAMPP phpmyadmin

 ## A fully functional project written in PHP designed to offer content (blog post) about a topic which are posted by the users.
 Languages used: PHP, MySQL, html, css, and JavaScript

 Every part of this project is sample code which shows how to do the folllowing: